OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ----------
 # Scenario: Storing data using local storage
-This sample Office add-in inserts a table of basketball players' stats in your file, retrieved from a local file named `sampleData.js`.
+This sample Office add-in inserts a table of fictitious basketball players' stats in your file, retrieved from a local file named `sampleData.json`.
 In this sample code, data from the add-in is stored in `localStorage` to allow users who previously opened the add-in with online connection to insert the table of stats offline.

 While this add-in gets its data from a local server, implementation of `localStorage` as shown in this sample can be extended to add-ins that get their data from online sources.
-Furthermore, although this sample runs only in Excel, `localStorage can be used to offline data across Word, Excel, and PowerPoint.
+Furthermore, although this sample runs only in Excel, `localStorage` can be used to offline data across Word, Excel, and PowerPoint.

 **Note**: `localStorage` can store up to 5MB of data.
 To store larger amounts of data offline and for improved performance, consider using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 Note that as of now, IndexedDB isn't supported by all browsers used by Office add-ins and may cause your add-in to fail on some computers.
 Furthermore, `localStorage` is not secure and should only be used for data that can be made publicly available.
 To protect add-in data while offline, consider using offline cookies.